 Efflux Pump Inhibition

 TAXIS has filed 13 patents arising from our EPI drug discovery program.
-Since the program’s initiation in 2014, the Company has identified seven viable EPI candidate compounds, and expects to identify clinical candidates by the end of 2017.
-The platform, which includes pathogen-specific as well as broad-spectrum EPI candidates, appears to impact a wide range of antibiotic classes, including macrolides, cephalosporins, monobactams, sulfanomides, tetracyclines, and fluoroquinolones.
-TAXIS’ investigational EPIs have exhibited potent synergy with 19 antibiotics thus far.
+Since the program’s initiation in 2014, the Company has identified multiple viable EPI candidate compounds, and expects to identify clinical candidates in 2019.
+The platform, which includes pathogen-specific as well as broad-spectrum EPI drug candidates, impacts a wide range of antibiotic classes, including macrolides, cephalosporins, monobactams, sulfanomides, tetracyclines, and fluoroquinolones.
+TAXIS’ investigational EPIs have exhibited potent synergy with 28 antibiotics thus far.
 The Company is developing pathogen-specific EPI candidates that target Pseudomonas aeruginosa, Klebsiella pneumoniae, Acinetobacter Baumannii, and Eschericchia coli species; one of these candidates, TXY9155, has demonstrated durable, validated in vivo efficacy in combination with a cephalosporin in a murine septicemia model of P. aeruginosa infection, and appears to potentiate multiple classes of antibiotics against this bacterial species.